-- The Base Case capacity factors are in the 7-16% range, while the full range across all scenarios is about 3-25% - Capacity Factors tend to fall over time, as gas prices generally increase and as the Midcontinent Independent System Operator ("MISO") market evolves towards having more lower variable cost capacity. - Under all scenarios, conversion leads to higher MISO market purchases, potentially increasing NIPSCO customer's exposure to market risk the load forecast and evaluate the impacts of such savings on portfolio NPV, The approach is designed to identify potential decrements (or savings) from without accounting for any costs •
+- The Base Case capacity factors are in the 7-16% range, while the full range across all scenarios is about 3-25% - Capacity Factors tend to fall over time, as gas prices generally increase and as the Midcontinent Independent System Operator ("MISO") market evolves towards having more lower variable cost capacity. - Under all scenarios, conversion leads to higher MISO market purchases, potentially increasing NIPSCO customer's exposure to market risk

 Notes: 2023 is a partial year, since the converted unit is assumed to begin operating in June.
-The 2023 annual capacity factor is thus slightly weighted towards the higher summer months 16 NIPSCO | NIPSCO.com | 🕂 💟 in . 💌
+The 2023 annual capacity factor is thus slightly weighted towards the higher summer months 16 NIPSCO | NIPSCO.com | 🕂 💟 in [🕨